Calvin Harris: Early life and beginnings

-Adam Richard Wiles was born on 17 January 1984 in Dumfries, to English parents, a biochemist father, and housewife mother, who married in their native Oxford before moving to Dumfries.
+Adam Richard Wiles was born on 17 January 1984 in Dumfries, Scotland, to English parents, who married in their native Oxford before moving to Dumfries.
+His father worked as a biochemist.
 He has an elder sister and brother.
-Wiles attended Calside Primary School then Dumfries High School, and, after leaving school, he stocked shelves in supermarkets and worked in a local fish processing factory in order to buy DJ gear.
+Wiles attended Calside Primary School then Dumfries High School, and, after leaving school, he stocked shelves in supermarkets and worked in a local fish processing factory to buy DJ gear.

 He was first attracted to electronic music in his teens and began recording bedroom demos in 1999.
 When Harris was 18, he released two songs, "Da Bongos" and "Brighter Days".
 Both were released as 12-inch club singles and CD-EPs by the label Prima Facie in early 2002 under the name "Stouffer".
 With these singles to his credit, Harris moved from Scotland to London, hoping to learn from the local music scene.
 Only one of his songs, "Let Me Know" with vocalist Ayah Marar on the Unabombers' 2004 live-mix CD Electric Soul, Vol. 2, was released during his time in London.
 With the lack of job opportunities and money, he returned home to Dumfries and began posting homemade solo recordings to his Myspace page.
 His popularity on the social media website prompted Mark Gillespie, a talent booker for the dance-festival firm Global Gathering who had recently founded his own management firm, to make Harris the company's first signee.
-Regarding his choice of his stage name, Harris stated that, "My first single was more of a soul track, and I thought Calvin Harris sounded a bit more racially ambiguous.
-I thought people might not know if I was black or not.
-After that, I was stuck with it."
+Gillespie continues to represent Harris today.
+Regarding his stage name, the artist has stated that the name 'Calvin Harris' was his stage alter-ego and that he prefers not to be addressed as "Calvin" outside of his performances.
+Initially tolerant of it as a nickname early in his career, he has since emphasised the importance of being addressed by his real name, Adam Wiles, in all of his personal interactions.
+"At the start of my career people were meeting me for the first time and I let it slide.
+It was sort of a nickname".
+When family and friends began using the stage name, he said, "I was like, I'm sorry this is ridiculous.
+You're speaking to my alter ego".